apostrophecms/apostrophe/README.md

       }
     }

 "Those page objects look useful.
 Can I store other stuff in those?
 Page titles and so forth?"
 Yes.
 You can write your own mongo code to set additional properties on the objects in the pages collection.
 Apostrophe won't mind.
+And you can pass those properties when calling `putPage`.
+Just make sure you retrieve the entire page object with `getPage` or a suitable MongoDB query before saving it with `putPage` so you don't lose data.

 Apostrophe's putArea and getArea methods are written to automatically spot slugs containing a ":" and update or fetch an area within the areas property of a page in the pages collection, rather than creating a freestanding area object in the areas collection.